aplotits/CodeChallenge/README.md

 2. Maven

 How to run tests:
-Assumption:  Code has been cloned from GitHub to subdirector called "CodeChallenge
+Assumption:  Code has been cloned from GitHub to subdirectory called "CodeChallenge

 1. Change directory to "CodeChallenge"
 2. Do mvn clean -Dtest=JungleTest -Dwebdriver.chrome.driver='/path/to/chrome/driver' test